0 | Planet Orlaith: The Fall

 Even in a surprise attack like this, his squad performed the same brutally efficient tactic they had drilled for and executed thousands of times as evidenced by the growing pile of crystalline bodies before them.

-After months of preparation, Fate had to pick today of all days to ruin his personal agenda.
+After months of planning and preparation, the Fates chose today of all days to ruin his personal agenda.
 He had even snagged exclusive reservations to the Star Rite on planet Vi’lr!
-The hoops he jumped through and strings he had to pull with Elder Avitus in order to secure those perfect spots for the Rite... and now this?
-It would be another three years before that event occurred again.
-By the Gods...
+The hoops he jumped through and strings he had to pull with Elder Avitus in order to secure those outrageously expensive yet perfect spots for the Rite… and now this?
+Of course one of the empire’s most bloodthirsty enemies would pick today to lay siege.
+It would be another eighty years before that event occurred again.
+By the Fates…

-Despite the surrounding chaos, his Guide’s words were clear in his mind.
+~Another time will present itself; I assure you.~ his Guide, Luk, spoke directly into his mind. ~Simply ask her outright.~ Despite the surrounding chaos, his Guide’s words were clear in his mind.
 It was like a wash of clarity over the battle-lust fueling him during this fight.
+The steadfast reassurance when everything around him was pure havoc.

-It would still be a pain in the ass to lose.
-Reks thought back to Luk after stabbing another blue monster in the back.
+We’ve went over this, Luk.
+Reks thought back to Luk after stabbing another aquamarine monster in the back.
 He refrained from bringing up the obvious loss of the hard-earned reservations.
+Asking her during something like the Star Rite would boost the chances of her agreeing.
+Setting the mood.
+Remember?

+He flared at the lighthearted accusation.
 “Now’s not really the time for that!”
-Reks hissed out loud, dodging an enemy armed with a crystal battle-axe.
+Reks hissed out loud, dodging a monster armed with a crystal battle-ax.

-~I remember your very first date with her...~ Luk kept going. ~Remember how your hands wouldn’t stop shaking?
-Hard to believe we got a second date!”
+~I remember your very first date with her…~ Luk kept going. ~Remember how your hands wouldn’t stop shaking?
+Hard to believe we got a second date after that.”

 Reks jumped on the monster’s back, wrapping an arm around its neck for leverage while stabbing repeatedly.
 The sharp edges of the beast cut into his torso, sending thin rivulets of blood to flow down his armor.